THE CERVICAL CYCLE

 Luteal Phase

-During the luteal phase, under the influence of progesterone, the cervical mucous changes its physical properties.
+During the luteal phase, the level of estrogen gradually decreases and the progesterone level begins to rise in the blood.
+Under the influence of progesterone, the cervical mucous changes its physical properties.
 It becomes thick and viscous and forms a more secure cervical plug.
 It resists penetration by sperm.
 The water content of the mucus becomes much less and it also loses its ability to stretch without breaking.

 These changes in the cervical mucus are related to an increase in protein content, reduction in electrolyte content and the presence of phospholipids.
 Both the properties of spinnbarkeit and ferning is lost.

-During menstruation, cervical glands becomes smaller and narrower and becomes slightly desquamated.
+During menstruation, the cervical glands become smaller and narrower and becomes slightly desquamated.

 After menopause, the cervical secretions becomes lesser and lesser in association with the decreasing levels of estrogen.